Aksaim-mohamed-amin/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# 0x06.
-C - More pointers, arrays and strings
+# 0x06 - More pointers, arrays and strings

 This is a directory containing exercises done as part of the ALX SE program to learn about pointers, arrays and strings in C programming language.